4W4I5/Semester-4-Notes/CNET/CNET 8 Feb, 2023.md

 	- Error Checking also happens at this stage
 	- Packets are also encapsulated, decapsulated at this stage.
 Depending on the medium used.
 	- MAC address is also appended to the header.
 Both source and destination address.
+		- If the medium is shared, this is what is used to identify the different packets
-- Physical
+- #### Physical
 	- Bits on wire

 ### Understanding TCP/IP or OSI
 - Standard OSI model has 7 Layers (Application, Presentation, Session, Transport, Network, Data Link, Physical)
 - TCP/IP has 5 Layers (Application, Transport, Network, Data link, Physical)
-- Start bottom up, i.e Physical is Layer 1 and Application is Layer 5
+- Start bottom up, i.e. Physical is Layer 1 and Application is Layer 5
 - Application layer provides services for an application to facilitate communication b/w another application